scality/RestBlockDriver/README.md

 To add one (or more) new mirror(s) to the driver, you need to write the list of mirrors separated by comas into the associated file.
-The format includes protocol, host (IP only: DNS is not supported yet), optional port, and the path to the volume repository ("<path>") which does no require an ending '/'.
+The format includes protocol, host (IP only: DNS is not supported yet), optional port, and the path to the volume repository ("path") which does no require an ending '/'.
 In essence, a volume repository URL would look like this:

     http://<ip>[:<port>]/<path>